 Sometimes we think that we’re the only one who has it rough or are misunderstood.
 Or, on top of that as kids, that our parents are too strict.
 Looking into the past may just be the best way to get a new perspective!

-This series is really a collection of the best middle-grade book series I’ve ever read.
+These are really classic middle grade books, some of the best I’ve ever read.
 Early American history, 5-6 books in each time period, where you almost feel like you are there.
-The cultural issues have value still today, and the books are well written and dramatic.
+The cultural issues have value still today, and the books are well-written and dramatic.

 There are the Salem years, which is a very puritan, rigid time.
 A lot of fun and very interesting, while keeping true to the history of the time.